Bernhard Wise: Early life

 Wise was born in the Sydney suburb of Petersham.
-He was the second son of Edward Wise, a judge of the Supreme Court of New South Wales, and Maria Bate (née Smith).
+He was the second son of Edward Wise, a judge of the Supreme Court of New South Wales, and Maria Bate.
 After his father's death in 1865, his mother took the family to Leeds, England to put her sons through grammar school, where their "homemade clothes exposed us to ridicule and bullying".
 She moved to Rugby and took work, so that Wise could be educated at Rugby School as a day student.
+Wise won a £90-a-year scholarship to The Queen's College, Oxford.

-Wise won a £90-a-year scholarship to The Queen's College, Oxford, where he had a distinguished career, being Cobden Prizeman in 1878 and gaining a first-class in the honour school of law in 1880.
-He was president of the Oxford Union and president of the Oxford University Athletics Club (OUAC).
+Wise played rugby football at Rugby School and at Oxford University, the latter likely overlapping with the time of fellow Australian, Charles Gregory Wade.

 Wise twice won the amateur mile event of Britain, winning the title at the 1879 AAC Championships and 1881 AAA Championships.
-His interest in athletics led to his co-founding the Amateur Athletic Association, alongside Clement Jackson, and Montague Shearman, of which he was elected the first president.
-This became a very important body whose influence was eventually extended all over the world.
+His interest in athletics led to his co-founding the Amateur Athletic Association, alongside Clement Jackson, and Montague Shearman.
 In 1882, he moved to London and worked closely with the social reformer, Arnold Toynbee.

 Wise was called to the bar of the Middle Temple in April 1883; and, in August 1883, he returned to Sydney with his fiancée, Lilian Margaret Baird, whom he married in April 1884.
 He was admitted as a barrister in August 1883 and began to build up a successful practice.

 Later in life in November 1898, while the member of the New South Wales Legislative Assembly for Ashfield, he was appointed a Queen's Counsel.